Cracked Pot Meditations – Inner Child

 Goal

-Losing the need for attention and the approval of others is what being your inner old man is.
-It doesn’t matter what gender you are, the inner old man is an attitude and philosophy we can all adopt.
+Losing the need for attention and the approval of others is what being your inner old man is all about.
+It doesn’t matter what gender you are; the inner old man is an attitude and philosophy we can all adopt.
 Study old men if you have a hard time knowing what to do.
-Go to the hardware store all the time and befriend all the people that work there.
+Go to the hardware store all the time and befriend everyone who works there.
 Wink a lot.
 If people bother you, shit yourself.
 Get lost.
 Be easily confused.
 Tell people, whether they want to listen or not, how things used to be.
 All things cost too much.
 Yell when you are on the phone.
-The point is to be insane and remember, you might be acting like a fool, but the joke is in them.
+The point is to be insane, and remember, you might be acting like a fool, but the joke is on them.
+An old man doesn’t care anymore.

 One Comment